-Norwich Solar Technologies CEO Jim Merriam said, “Small businesses are hurting across Northern New England, and we all want to do our part to help them come back strong.
+Norwich Solar CEO Jim Merriam said, “Small businesses are hurting across Northern New England, and we all want to do our part to help them come back strong.
 Using the savings solar can provide, Norwich Solar can help small businesses reduce the energy expenses and recover faster.”

 NST’s Small Biz CSA requires no upfront costs and has no operations and maintenance expenses.
 Businesses simply sign up and save.